General Practice Accreditation

 Visit the RACGP website for resources and information relating to accreditation.

-As of 30 June 2017 the National General Practice Accreditation Standard Scheme comes into effect.
+On 1 January 2017 the National General Practice Accreditation Standard Scheme came into effect.
+The scheme was developed by a collaboration of The Australian Commission on Safety and Quality in Health Care and the RACGP.
 Read about it here: safetyandquality.gov.au

 Approved Accreditation Agencies

-The following agencies are approved to assess general practices to the Royal Australian College of General Practitioners Standards for general practices.
+The following agencies are approved to assess general practices to the RACGP Standards for general practices.

 Po Box 2058, Milton BC QLD 4064